Tsalenjikha Municipality: History

 Tsalenjikha, Megrelian "Tsendikha", Chanistskali Megrelian "Tsentskari" River and such names of the geographical point are confirmed by both Georgian and foreign sources.
 Tsalenjikha and its environs were the original settlement of western Georgian tribes.

 It is known from historical sources that the territory of the municipality was inhabited even when people used stone and bronze tools.
 Western Georgian tribes have been living on the territory of Tsalenjikha since that time.
 This is indicated by the names of this point and the river "Chelenjikha", "Tsendikha" Tsalenjikha.

 In the 10th and 11th centuries, Tsalenjikha was an important settlement, as evidenced by such a large and important church as the Church of the Transfiguration.
 From this time on, the importance of Tsalenjikha gradually increased so that by the 13th and 14th centuries it became the only residence of the Dadiani.
-Here they had a palace, utensils (treasures) and apparently a ancestral tomb as well.
+Here they had a palace, utensils (treasures) and apparently an ancestral tomb as well.
 Such an increase in the importance of Tsalenjikha led to the relocation of one of the most important dioceses of Odisha to Tsalenjikha in the 14th century.
 The relocation of the episcopal center to Tsalenjikha led to large-scale construction, as well as the painting of the Tsalenjikha Church during the 14th century during the reign of Vamek Dadiani (1384–1396).

 Ak.
 Simon Janashia undoubtedly believes that 'Tseni' or 'Tsani' 'was one of the tribes of the Chanuri-Megrelian branch and not their own Zani'.
 (Tsen-Dikha) and the river that flowed into the castle (Tsen-water).

 Materials about Tsalenjikha's past are taken from Inga Lortkipanidze's book - Tsalenjikha Painting, by Simon Janashia and Shota Meskhia.

 In 2001, the village of Lia was the site of the Lia radiological accident.